Jutho/VectorFunctionSpacesSummary/README.md

   - The residual spectrum: very unintuitive and related to the fact that, on infinite-dimensional Hilbert spaces $\nu(\hat{A})$ (dimension of the kernel) and $\nu(\hat{A}^\dagger)$ do not need to be the same; the residual spectrum consists of values $\lambda$ for which no eigenvectors or approximate eigenvectors exist, but for which $\overline{\lambda}$ is in the point spectrum or continuous spectrum of $\hat{A}^\dagger$.

 * For a self adjoint operator, the residual spectrum is empty, and the point spectrum and continuous spectrum only contain real numbers.

+**Not covered in class:**

+Subsection 7.3.6 (Gaussian quadrature) was only briefly covered; there will be no questions about this on the exam.

 **Lemmas, propositions, theorems:**